ENIGMA-infra/ENIGMA-PD/README.md

 To help motivate and monitor each site's progress, we maintain a leaderboard that outlines all the steps detailed in these guidelines.
 If you are in charge of data processing at your site, please request access and regularly update your progress on the current steps on the [ENIGMA-PD Leaderboard](https://docs.google.com/spreadsheets/d/13iGfh-97ZYnAyjT5egBDHmGhqXbsl1yo1A6QnPXQYbY/edit?usp=sharing).

 ## Overview
-The figure shows the expected outcomes and corresponding processing steps - most of which can be performed using the Nipoppy framework and helper Python pacakge.
+The figure shows the expected outcomes and corresponding processing steps - most of which can be performed using the Nipoppy framework and helper Python package.
 We strongly recommend adoption of Nipoppy tools to simplify coordination and ensure reproducibility of this end-to-end process across all sites.
 ![enigma-nipoppy-FS7-upgrade-overview](https://github.com/user-attachments/assets/aae8449c-58cf-4889-92de-979f79082e28)

 ## Setting up Nipoppy
 Nipoppy is a lightweight framework for standardized data organization and processing of neuroimaging-clinical datasets.
 Its goal is to help users adopt the [FAIR principles](https://www.go-fair.org/fair-principles/) and improve the reproducibility of studies.

-The ongoing collaboration between the ENIGMA-PD team and Nipoppy team has streamlined data curation, processing, and analysis workflows, which signficantly simplifies tracking of data availability, addition of new pipelines and upgrading of existing pipelines.
+The ongoing collaboration between the ENIGMA-PD team and Nipoppy team has streamlined data curation, processing, and analysis workflows, which significantly simplifies tracking of data availability, addition of new pipelines and upgrading of existing pipelines.
 The ENIGMA-PD and Nipoppy team is available to support and guide users through the process of implementing the framework, ensuring a smooth transition.
 To join the Nipoppy support community, we recommend joining their [Discord channel](https://discord.gg/dQGYADCCMB).
 Here you can ask questions and find answers while working with Nipoppy.

 **Here, primairly we will use Nipoppy to help you with 1) BIDSification, 2) FreeSurfer7 processing, 3) Sub-segmentation and 4) Quality control.**